ibm-cloud-architecture/eda-tech-academy/docs/getting-started/eepm.md

     openssl s_client -connect apim-demo-myegw-event-gw-client-apic.apps.cody.coc-ibm.com:443 -servername apim-demo-myegw-event-gw-client-apic.apps.cody.coc-ibm.com
     ```

-    The BOOTSTRAP-URL is the bootstrap_server URL obtained in step 3.
+    The EVENT_GATEWAY_URL is the server URL obtained in step 3.

     Copy the output lines between BEGIN CERTIFICATE and END CERTIFICATE to a file called eem_truststore.pem.
 The file should look like this: